Self-Supervised Learning for Large-Scale Preventive Security Constrained DC Optimal Power Flow: Experiments

-Table~\ref{tab:time} reports the time for PDL-SCOPF training and the time for generating samples for the supervised baselines.
-The time to generate solutions offline is extremely high, given the running times of the CCGA.
-The self-supervised nature of PDL-SCOPF, that does not necessitate the ground truth sampling process, thus brings substantial benefits in terms of training efficiency.
-It is remarkable that, for the largest test case \texttt{6515\_rte}, the training time of 2 hours and 54 minutes is significantly smaller than the time required to solve the single worst-case SCOPF instance.
+\tb{ Table~\ref{tab:time} reports the elapsed GPU times for PDL-SCOPF training and the accumulated CPU time for generating samples for the supervised baselines.
+The time to generate solutions offline is extremely high, even with the CCGA.
+The self-supervised learning including PDL-SCOPF does not necessitate the ground truth sampling process, thus brings substantial benefits in training time. } It is remarkable that, for the largest test case \texttt{6515\_rte}, the training time of 2 hours and 54 minutes is significantly smaller than the time required to solve the single worst-case SCOPF instance.
 The latter takes approximately 25 hours and 40 minutes (92430.47 seconds equivalently, as shown in Table~\ref{tab:CCGA_time}) in the test dataset.
 This efficiency in training can be attributed to the scalable modeling and the self-supervised nature of PDL-SCOPF.

 Table~\ref{tab:inference_time} reports the inference time in milliseconds of PDL-SCOPF on CPUs and GPUs for a single instance or a batch of 8 instances.
 Even for the largest test case, PDL-SCOPF provides a high-quality approximation to a single instance in about 10 milliseconds and to a batch of instances in about 50 milliseconds.
-Note also the significant benefits of using GPUs.
+Note also the significant benefits of using GPUs. \tb{These results show that PDL-SCOPF is 4 orders of magnitude faster than Gurobi on these instances.}

-{\em Altogether, these results show that PDL-SCOPF, once trained, provides near-optimal solutions to SCOPF in milliseconds without the need to solve any instance offline.}
+{\em Altogether, these results show that PDL-SCOPF, once trained, provides near-optimal solutions to SCOPF in milliseconds without the need to solve any instance offline.
+It provides operators with a new tool to inform real-time decision making.}